.455 Webley: .455 Webley Auto

-Various sub machine guns were tested using this cartridge however none were adopted.
+Various submachine-guns were tested using this cartridge, however none were adopted.

-World War One use
+First World War

 The Webley & Scott pistol was sold to the Royal Flying Corps and Royal Navy during World War I. There were also some Colt M1911 pistols chambered in .455 Auto purchased by the Royal Navy.
 Although not a standard sidearm or a standard service cartridge, a few Colt M1911 "British service models" chambered in .455 Auto were sold commercially to British navy and army officers through outfitters.
 The service ammunition came packed in seven-round boxes stamped "not for revolvers" to prevent confusion.